-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Gladstone Urban Renewal Agency's basic financial statements.
-The introductory section is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
+The introductory section is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.